jjmstark/bloc/README.md

 Once you have a deployed contract `bloc` will provide a simple REST API for interacting with the contract.
 The API has routes for viewing contract methods, symbols, calling contract methods.
 The keyserver and contract API documentation can be viewed [here](http://blockapps.net/documentation#keyserver-api-endpoints)

+##Where to go from here?

+For more details on building an end to end applications that uses bloc server for integrating smart contracts into an application take a look at our [demo application walk through](https://github.com/blockapps/pizza-demo/blob/master/docs/how-it-works.md)

 ## Commands

 ```